-Industrial banks evolved from early twentieth century Morris Plan Banks, consumer lending institutions organized at a time when commercial banks generally did not make consumer loans or offer deposit accounts to individuals.
+Industrial banks evolved from early twentieth century Morris Plan Banks, consumer lending institutions organized at a time when commercial banks rarely made consumer loans or offered deposit accounts to individuals.
 The word "industrial" in their names stems from the original mission of providing credit to industrial workers, not to the industries themselves.